-Sergio T. Lopez, owner of Jonick-Lopez International Transport in Brownsville, Texas and Matamoros, Tamaulipas, Mexico, has an extensive knowledge in the transportation and logistics business.
-He has served as the local president and national vice president of the Camara Nacional de Carga, a Mexican transportation group.
-Lopez remains active in other transportation Industries and currently serves as the local representative on the Brownsville Metropolitan Planning Organization, and is the Segment 4 Representative in the State of Texas Department of Transportation I 69 Project.
+Sergio T. Lopez, owner of Jonick-Lopez International Transport in Brownsville, Texas and Matamoros, Tamaulipas, Mexico, has extensive knowledge in the transportation and logistics business.
+Chairman Lopez has served as the local president and national vice president of the Camara Nacional de Carga, a Mexican transportation group.
+Chairman Lopez remains active in other transportation Industries and currently serves as the local representative on the Brownsville Metropolitan Planning Organization, and is the Segment 4 Representative in the State of Texas Department of Transportation I 69 Project.
 His expertise has been crucial to increase business opportunities at the Port of Brownsville by effectively promoting and strengthening relationships with Mexican companies interested in entering the U.S. market.
 His education includes a degree in Transportation from the Universidad Nacional Autonoma de Mexico (UNAM).

 Louis Raphael Cowen (Ralph) was elected to the Port of Brownsville Commission in May 2008.
 Since then he has served on different committees and boards.
 Cowen was recently re-elected to the Board in May 2016.
 He currently chairs both the Port’s Cruise Committee and Security Committee.
 He is the current Treasurer of the Southmost Regional Water Authority, Board, Member of the Rio Grande Valley Chamber Partnership, Member of the American Association of Port Authorities Cruise Committee and “Honorary Member” of its Latin American Port Delegation.
 As a Port Commissioner, his focus is promoting job growth and improving the Port’s infrastructure to attract new industries to the area.
 He is a strong and very vocal area advocate constantly promoting betterment of the quality of life for all the people of the Lower RGV community.
 His strong leadership has successfully promoted local collaboration between the public and private sectors.
 In addition, Commissioner Cowen has successfully established business and governmental relationships and international goodwill between the US and Mexico.
 This successful effort has earned him the prestigious title of “Brownsville’s Official Ambassador of Goodwill” by former Mayor, Blanca Vela and the Brownsville City Commission.